Private Name Mangling

 private method

-attribute in the namespace of the instance.
-However, you can still access it by t._Test__protected
+you can see there is no __protect attribute in the namespace of the instance.
+However, you can still access it by t._Test__protected.

 Motivation